souramoo/TikaOnDotNet/README.md

 This is basically a way to do what GroupDocs.Parser does but without any limitations.
 It also utilises the latest ikvm-revived to load in all the parsers, etc.

+This is similar to https://github.com/KevM/tikaondotnet but this method is more modern, uses much less wrapping code, and works on .NET Core (including .NET 5.0, 6.0 and 7.0).

 ## Usage

 Download the TikaOffice.jar file (a wrapper jar that drags in all the maven dependencies, and sorts out some referencing to ensure all the parsers get included- this does not happen if using MavenReference).